raspberrypilearning/pixel-pet/worksheet.md

 	Note that capital letters, full stops and commas are very important in Python.
 Your code might not work if you do not include these.

-1. Next create a `Variable` for each colour label in your pet design like this:
+1. Next, create a `Variable` for each colour label in your pet design like this:

 	```python
 	p = (204, 0, 204) # Pink